 From Munich, we arrived at the imperial city of Vienna and home to the former Habsburg Empire.
 The magnificent city is also known for waltz, classical music, operas, fine-art and wealth of architectural grandeur.
 A walk along the spotless clean streets of Vienna seems like a treat to the eyes with plenty of historic buildings and architecture.
 I suppose credit has to be given to the monarchy on how the city flaunts its heritage in the nicest way.

 For most first-time visitors, the starting place would probably be the gothic St. Stephen’s Cathedral or Stephansdom Cathedral.
-It is also affectionately known as Steffl to the Viennese and located at the busy Stephansplatz area.
+It is also affectionately known as Steffl to the Viennese and located in the busy Stephansplatz area.
 One of its most prominent features would be the multi-coloured glazed tiled roof which really stands out.
 While it’s also where you will be approached by people selling concert tickets too.
 Just thank them and move along if you are not interested.

 Upon entering the giant door reveal a grand and exquisite interior with beautifully tiled flooring.